 Thirteen Things NOT to Do as a College Freshman

 Freshman year of college is a crazy and exciting time in your life!
-You are finally living all on your own, likely in a new city or community where you don’t know too many people yet.
-Being a college freshman can often be overwhelming and intimidating too.
-There is lots of advice out there on what to do to make your first year easier, but here are some things you probably should NOT do.
+You are finally living alone, likely in a new city or community where you don’t know too many people yet.
+Being a college freshman can often be overwhelming and intimidating, too.
+There is lots of advice on what to do to make your first year easier, but here are some things you probably should NOT do.

 Being a college freshman can be overwhelming.
 (Twenty20 @melaniekim)